FEUP-LDTS-2023/AsphaltRush_project-l02gr03/docs/README.md

 #### Large Class

 The [LanternaGUI](../app/src/main/java/com/ldts/asphaltrush/gui/LanternaGUI.java) class has many methods, so it can be considered a large class.
-In our perspective, this methods dont make sense in other place, since that they are extremely correlated with the class.
+In our perspective, these methods don't make sense in other place, since that they are extremely correlated with the class.

 #### Duplicate Code